You are using Internet Explorer 11 or earlier, this browser is no longer supported by this website. We suggest to use a modern browser.

 can be used directly in the sectors heating, industry and mobility

 Once hydrogen has been produced, the question of its use arises.
 In most locations where renewable energy is widely available, some form of storage for later use is required.
 Converting hydrogen into methane (the main ingredient of SNG) has numerous advantages.
+Maybe one of the biggest: the existing natural gas infrastructure, consisting of piplines and storage facilities, can be used to transport and store SNG without any need to change anything.
+Not even at the end consumers' side, be it industry or the average household that needs heating and warm water.

 Of course, where possible it is best to use existing infrastructure such as the natural gas grid to store large energy quantities.
 The size and scale of the gas grid are particularly important with regard to winter or other times when the availability of solar and wind energy is low.